 As an aside, my brother starts his rolling from the bottom and goes up.
 He insists that method is reflective of him being more giving.
 Read: my top rolling toward me approach must mean I take and take.
 Do you agree?
 Is your egg rolling method reflective of your personality?

 Fill a wok or fry pan with several inches of oil, and an optional 2 teaspoons of white vinegar.
 You need enough oil that the egg rolls won't touch the pan so that it can cook evenly.
 The vinegar helps to make the egg rolls crispy.
 Do this first and then turn to medium heat or else the vinegar will make the oil splatter.
-As for oil, I recommend canola or safflower because they're tasteless and healthier than just vegetable or corn oil.
-Don't use olive oil because it has a different heating point and isn't as effective for deep frying.
+As for oil, don't use olive oil because it has a different heating point and isn't as effective for deep frying.
 The lower temperature is needed to thoroughly cook the raw meat, and allow the wrappers to reach golden perfection.
 Turning the temperature too high will burn the wrapper, without cooking the meat.
 To test if the oil is hot enough for frying, flick some water into the pan.
 If it starts sizzling, the oil is ready for frying.

 If you're using Vietnamese rice paper for your egg rolls.
 The wet and thicker wrapper takes longer to cook.
 Put the heat on medium-high so that the wrappers can puff up and become flaky, then they'll turn golden.
 By the time the wrappers are crispy golden, the filling should be cooked.
 If you're making both methods, cook the Chinese egg roll wrappers first and then turn the heat up to fry the Vietnamese rice paper-wrapped egg rolls.
 Otherwise, at a lower temperature, the Vietnamese rice paper won't puff up and will remain white long after the filling is cooked.